vijikarthi/flink-connectors-wiki/streaming.md

 ### Event Routing
 Every event written to a Pravega stream has an associated Routing Key.
 The Routing Key is the basis for event ordering.
 See the [Pravega documentation](http://pravega.io/docs/latest/pravega-concepts/#events) for details.

-When constructing the FlinkPravegaWriter, to establish the Routing Key for each event, provide an implementation of `io.pravega.connectors.flink.PravegaEventRouter`.
+When constructing the `FlinkPravegaWriter`, please provide an implementation of `io.pravega.connectors.flink.PravegaEventRouter` which will guarantee the event ordering.
+In Pravega, events are guaranteed to be ordered at the segment level.

 ### Event Time Ordering